Frequently asked questions about School Streets

-A School Street creates a pedestrian and cycling zone, supporting active travel, cleaner air, reducing vehicle movement and creates a safer and more pleasant start and end to the day for everyone in and around school communities.
+A School Street reduces traffic, supporting active travel, cleaner air, and creates a safer and more pleasant start and end to the day for everyone in and around school communities.

 School Streets are designed to reduce the number of vehicles around the school.
 We believe that School Streets will:

 - Reduce congestion and vehicles travelling through the School Street

 - Reduce pollution around the school entrance with fewer engines idling

 - Encourage more walking, cycling and active journeys

 - Result in less inconsiderate parking and dangerous manoeuvres

 - Create a calmer, safer and cleaner environment